 What are the specific applications for a vapor steam cleaning?

-- Killing of dust mites in bedding, upholstery, carpets, clothing.
-Dust mites, fleas and eggs are killed without the use of any chemicals or residue.
-Helps kill germs, viruses.
-Just think, a quick vapor steam of your bedding, and dust mites are gone.
-[You will still need to repeat the vapor steam cleaning frequently to keep dust mites at bay].
+- Killing of dust mites in bedding, upholstery, carpets, and clothing.
+Dust mites, fleas, and eggs are killed without the use of any chemicals or residue.
+Helps kill germs and viruses.
+Just think, a quick vapor steam of your bedding and dust mites are gone.
+You will still need to repeat the vapor steam cleaning frequently to keep dust mites at bay.

-- Killing of mold spores in bathrooms, basements, window encasements, other damp areas where mold spores flourish.
-We have found that this is huge advantage of vapor steam cleaning.
-It will not eliminate the mold which is now ingrained into grout between tiles.
+- Killing of mold spores in bathrooms, basements, window encasements, and other damp areas where mold spores flourish.
+We have found that this is huge advantage of vapor steam cleaning however it will not eliminate the mold which is now ingrained into grout between tiles.

-- Disinfects and cleans cat litter box, and pet odor laden areas.
+- Disinfects and cleans cat litter boxes and pet odor areas.
 It provides instant deep cleaning and sanitation.
-Particularly useful for veterinarians, and pet breeders.
+Particularly useful for veterinarians and pet breeders.

 - Cleaning of bird-cages.
 Instant deep cleaning and sanitation.
 Useful for bird owners and pet store owners.

-- Detail car interiors- upholstery, carpet, infant seats, engine wheels [do not use on body work, it is too hot].
-You can also degrease the car engine, car tools without solvents or toxic fumes.
+- Detail car interiors - upholstery, carpet, infant seats, and engine wheels (do not use on body work, it is too hot).
+You can also degrease the car engine and car tools without solvents or toxic fumes.
 Brake dust can also be removed from car wheels.

-- Vinyl tile, marble tile, smooth concrete quarry tile for dirt and wax removal and grout cleaning.
+- Vinyl tile, marble tile, and smooth concrete quarry tile for removal of dirt and wax as well as grout cleaning.
 It is in the grout cleaning both on the floor and in the bathroom where you should notice the most improvements.

 - Carpets.
-You must first vacuum and pre-spot with a natural non- toxic surfactant.
+You must first vacuum and pre-spot with a natural non-toxic surfactant.
 Natural solvents are useful in pretreatment of carpets with stains and heavy soiling.
 We have found vapor steam alone will not remove all stains on carpets.
 You still need a surfactant of some kind.
-Vacuum again after using the vapor steam cleaner, to vacuum up the additional dirt which has been loosened up during the vapor steam cleaning process.
+Vacuum again after using the vapor steam cleaner to pick up the additional dirt which has been loosened up during the vapor steam cleaning process.
 Do not vacuum until the carpet is dry, otherwise it will rust out your regular vacuum cleaner.

 - Wall paper stripping with a special attachment.
 Makes steaming off wall paper a breeze.